Don’t think you have accomplished your task once your mobile app is ready for market…

 Create informative content with a touch of humor to attract your target audience’s attention.
 Such content can be in the form of photos, videos, as well as blogs.

-This brings us to setting up a blog for your business.
+This brings us to set up a blog for your business.

 Setting up your blog is a matter of only a few minutes as every business website has a section dedicated to blogs.
 Numerous ventures employ a business blog to reach, engage, and retain their audience.
 Blogs also provide shareable content for your social media channels.